wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

   `Default 5m`

 $vulnerability_detector_min_full_scan_interval
-  Time interval which a full scan will be triggered if vulnerability database is updated with new CVEs information.
+  Time interval in which a full scan will be triggered if vulnerability database is updated with new CVEs information.

   `Default 6h`